-V. Parole Risk Assessment Tools
+Parole Risk Assessment Tools

-The Board adopted the Iowa Parole Risk Assessment as its primary risk assessment tool for non-sex offenders, in December of 2012.
+The Board adopted the Iowa Parole Risk Assessment as its primary static risk assessment tool for non-sex offenders, in December of 2012.
 The risk assessment was specifically created by the Iowa Department of Corrections, at the request of the Board, to replace long-standing and aging risk assessments.
-The assessments main use is to aid the Board in predicting the potential for reoffending.
+The assessment's main use is to aid the Board in measuring the potential for reoffending.
 Validation data for the Iowa Parole Risk Assessment was included in prior annual reports and can be obtained by contacting the Board of Parole.

-Throughout FY14 the Board also utilized the Iowa Sex Offender Risk Assessment (ISORA), the Static-99 (a sex offender specific risk assessment), and the Level of Service Inventory-Revised (LSI-R).
+The Board has continued to utilize the Iowa Sex Offender Risk Assessment (ISORA) and the Static-99 (a sex offender specific risk assessment).